Definition of Health, Disease & Cure, Preventive Medicine

 Principle of similar in conventional medicine

 a.
-Ritalin is an amphetamine (psycho-stimulant, a substance that would normally cause hyperactivity) chemically identical to cocaine.
+Ritalin (Methylphenidate)is an amphetamine (psycho-stimulant, a substance that would normally cause hyperactivity) chemically similar to cocaine and both increase dopamine levels in the brain.
 Conventional medicine gives this “stimulant” to treat hyperactivity in children

 b.
 Hyoscyamine (an alkaloid of Hyoscyamus, in homeopathy we have medicine by the name Hyoscyamus Niger) is today given to relieve the symptoms of irritable bowel, which very symptoms it produces in both toxicological and provings records .